Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 Building of Zabbix server or agents from sources requires additional software.

-The following software is required to compile Zabbix:
+The following software is required to compile Zabbix (required versions):

 One of the following database engines:

-C compiler is required.
+C Compiler.
 GNU C compiler is the best choice for open platforms.
 Other (HP, IBM) C compilers may be used as well.

-GNU make is required to process Zabbix Makefiles.
+GNU Make.
+GNU Make is required to process Zabbix Makefiles.

 The directory contains sources for all Zabbix processes except frontends.